Mishakaandorp/Fetal-Neonatal-DDPM/README.md

 The work focuses on improving segmentation of pathological regions in fetal and neonatal brain MRI by synthesizing pathological training data from healthy scans.
 This approach addresses the limited availability of annotated pathological data by leveraging generative methods for data augmentation.

+This project was supported by the Swiss National Science Foundation (SNSF), grant Nr.
+IZKSZ3_218590.

 # ⚠️ Under Development

 The code is currently under development and will be publicly released upon publication of our manuscript: